vinceoa/panther-docs/docs/config/README.md

 To begin with, download the configuration archive
 [as described above.](#download-configuration-archive)
-The downloaded resources in `nxlog.tar` then need to be installed into the system NXLog configuration directory.
+The downloaded resources in `nxlog-config-linux.tar` then need to be installed into the system NXLog configuration directory.

 The following commands will extract the archive into `/etc/nxlog`, which should have been created during the NXLog installation.
 Note